-If you are wanting meat to be your main aim then New Zealand Whites or Californians are the way to go, they are efficient breeders, good mums and fast growers.
+If you are wanting fast meat production to be your main aim then New Zealand Whites or Californians are the best meat rabbit breeds, they are efficient breeders, good mums and fast growers.

 If you want to do pelts then the Rex is the gold standard, their pelts are in demand for fashion and craft and they come in wonderful colors.